TNT Africa: History

+Turner Classic Movies rebranded to a new logo in 2009.

-The African website, TCMAfrica.com, launched in 2010.
-Now Turner Classic Movies.
+The African website, TCMAfrica.com, launched in 2011.

 Turner Classic Movies Africa switched to a 16:9 widescreen presentation on 15 November 2015.

-On December 27, 2015, Turner Classic Movies stopped broadcasting on OSN and moved to beIN in the Arab world.
-This was the result of an agreement between Turner Broadcasting System EMEA and beIN which moved all of the former's pay-TV channels to the latter, including Turner Classic Movies, Cartoon Network, and Boomerang.
+On 27 December 2015, Turner Classic Movies stopped broadcasting on OSN and moved to beIN in the Arab world.
+This was the result of an agreement between Turner Broadcasting System EMEA and beIN which moved all of the former's pay-TV channels to the latter, including Turner Classic Movies, Cartoon Network, Boomerang and CNN.

 On 1 January 2016, TCM MEA was split into TCM Africa and TCM MENA.
 On 21 September 2018, TCM Africa was rebranded to TNT Africa with this version being a movie channel carrying a bit of Turner Classic Movies in its line-up for a modern audience across Africa on DStv and Black.
 The rebranding allowed TCM Africa to offer such films as Doom, Gladiator The Green Mile, Hellboy 2: The Golden Army, The Illusionist, Robin Hood, and Tango & Cash for at least two days.
 On 18 December 2018, TNT Africa and Cartoon Network Africa were launched in HD on DStv.
 In January 2021, TNT Africa was rebranded, and announced on 22 January that the channel would begin airing AEW Dynamite with their secondary show AEW Rampage airing later that year.